phouse512/blog/_posts/2021-05-02-terraform-cloudfront-static-site.markdown

 #### 4. IAM Policies

-[IAM][iam] stands for Identity Access Management, and is AWS's tool for managing secured and federated access inside their ecosystem.
+[IAM][iam] stands for Identity Access Management, and is AWS's tool for managing secure platform access within their ecosystem.
 We will use this to prevent unauthorized access to our S3 bucket, so that the only way users access our content is through our CloudFront distribution.
 This prevents unauthorized access, and enforces the client requirements we will set in our